Explainability in Graph Neural Networks: A Taxonomic Survey: An Open-Source Library

-\section{An Open-source Library}
+\section{An Open-Source Library}

-To facilitate research into graph neural networks, we develop an open-source library, known as DIG: Dive into Graphs.
-A module in the library is devoted to explainability in GNNs, which is now publicly available\footnote{\url{https://github.com/divelab/DIG/tree/main/dig/xgraph}}.
-Our library can be directly used to reproduce results of existing GNN explanation methods, develop new algorithms, and conduct evaluations for explanation results.
+\newcolor{To facilitate research into graph neural networks, we develop an open-source library to study the explainability in GNNs.
+It is developed as a part of our DIG (Dive into Graphs) library~\cite{liu2021dig}, which is a turnkey library for graph deep learning research and now publicly available\footnote{\url{https://github.com/divelab/DIG/}}.} Our library can be directly used to reproduce results of existing GNN explanation methods, develop new algorithms, and conduct evaluations for explanation results.
 First, in this library, we include the implementations of several existing methods, such as GNNExplainer~\cite{ying2019gnnexplainer}, PGExplainer~\cite{luoparameterized}, DeepLIFT~\cite{shrikumar2017learning}, GNN-LRP~\cite{schnake2020higherorder}, Grad-CAM~\cite{pope2019explainability}, SubgraphX~\cite{yuan2021explainability}, and XGNN~\cite{xgnn}.
 While several methods provide official implementations, their development environments may vary, thus making fair comparisons difficult.

 To this end, we implement these methods in the same development environment that the key dependencies of our library are PyTorch 1.6.0~\cite{NEURIPS2019_9015} and PyTorch Geometric 1.6.1~\cite{Fey2019Geometric}.
 With such a unified environment, new techniques can be easily and fairly compared with existing methods.
 Second, we include several datasets for GNN explanation tasks in our library.
 Note that we not only provide the aforementioned sentiment graph datasets, but also include several commonly used datasets, such as MUTAG, BBBP, BA-shapes, and BA-2Motifs, etc. These datasets include synthetic data, text data, and molecular data, and cover both graph classification tasks and node classification tasks.
 Hence, we believe that using such datasets can provide a comprehensive study of different GNN explanation methods.
 In addition, our library provides implementations of different evaluation metrics, including Fidelity+, Fidelity-, and Sparsity.
 These metrics can be directly applied to evaluate the explanation results obtained from our framework and provide comprehensive evaluations from the model's perspective.